 133 AP®/Honors United States History

-AP®/Honors United States History is a reading/writing intensive survey course exploring the development of the U.S. as a world power from the Reconstruction period to the present day.
+AP®/Honors United States History is a reading/writing intensive survey course exploring the history of America from the 15th century to the present day.
 In addition to familiarizing students with the basic chronology, significant documents, events, and characters that make up American history, the course emphasizes the development of historical thinking skills, awareness of historiographical trends, and critical thinking in general.
 This course focuses on preparing students for active, informed participation in our democratic society, with a particular emphasis on how to take part intelligently and respectfully in discussion of difficult, often divisive, topics and current events.
 By the end of the year, students will have honed their abilities to engage in civil discourse, make use of evidence-based arguments, read textbooks, scholarly articles and monographs, and to write a historical research paper.

 This course may be taken for college credit.
-If student elects to take this course for college credit (St. Louis University course HS 2610, 3 credits), an additional fee will apply.
+If student elects to take this course for college credit (ECC course Hist.
+102, 3 credits), an additional fee will apply.
 Taken after Honors American History I junior year, students will also be well-situated to take the AP exam should they choose this option.

 By the completion of this course, students will be able to…